-7 July 2014 - Cotton prices further collapsed in the last week on the international market, as bearish market fundamentals continued prevailing.
-Prices are not yet sliding on domestic markets in China, India and Pakistan, however.
+6 October 2014 - Cotton prices continued dramatically falling in China and India in the last week, before market activities have been reduced by holidays.
 Our weekly cotton report covers the latest price trends of international spot and futures markets through a large number of tables and charts, with also domestic markets in China, India and Pakistan being reviewed.
 Daily data of the past 12-month period are available for download.

 Most Read Reports Next »